How to create an instance

 Create an instance with a custom name

-To launch an instance with a specific name, add the --name option to the command line:
+To launch an instance with a specific name, add the --name option to the command line; for example multipass launch kinetic --name helpful-duck:

 Launched: helpful-duck

-A custom number of CPUs, disk and RAM size is specified using the following arguments:
+You can specify a custom number of CPUs, disk and RAM size using the --cpus, --disk and --memory arguments, respectively.
+For example:

 Create an instance with primary status